THE MOVIE: Beastly

 Though this image of tranquility and quiet romance frames a pretty happily-ever-after picture, it’s far from the end of what happens as the story works towards the conclusion of this couple’s love story…

 Have you seen Beastly?
 Did you like it as a contemporary re-telling of an iconic story or this as a romantic moment for this story?
 For me, it’s a revealing moment between these characters because, for the first time, it allows Kyle to be honest and real with someone, all the while shattering his wall of cynicism.
 For Lindy, it shows her as less of a protective shell and opening her heart to trusting someone other than herself.
 What do you think about the writer’s unique interpretation of the iconic fairytale?
 Sound off with your thoughts below!

 Photos: CBS Films

 Read through a list of 10 Memorable First Meetings in Film (“The Meet Cute”) featuring Beastly or Classic Romantic Moment: Max and Penelope featuring the charming contemporary fairytale Penelope.
 Looking for more classic romantic moments like this?
 Check out our other Classic Romantic Moments!
-We put up a new one to spotlight regularly.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+We put up a new one to spotlight regularly.Pin this article to read later!
+And make sure to follow us on Pinterest.